 This is what the website says about their edition: Ars Antiqua, Madrid, 2010 -. format: 23 x 33 cm (scores & parts), with critical notes included with the score.
 Softbound, in individual portfolios (one portfolio, consisting of one or a group of works, is considered a volume).

 A few things to note here.
 23x33cm is roughly 9x13 inches.
 That size is fine for music printing.
 But that's not the actual size of the score and parts you receive, but something roughly 8.5x12.5 inches.
-This makes a huge difference, since music is typically measured in millimeters.
-The are printed on pretty heavy cardstock.
+This makes a huge difference since music is typically measured in millimeters.
+They are printed on pretty heavy cardstock.
 The printing is glossy.
 If any light hits the music, you are blinded by the reflection.
 The printing of the parts is also odd.
 The score has 2 works in it, which would make sense for the parts to be bundled in that format.
-But each piece comes with its own set of parts.
+But each piece comes with its set of parts.
 This is confusing.
 The potential for grabbing a part to the wrong piece is much greater.

 The staff size in the score is 4.0mm.
 The standard for an orchestra score is 5.0-6.0mm.
-Those extra 1-2mm really help the readability.
+Those extra 1-2mm help the readability.
 The score pages are tightly packed with 4 systems per page (in the edition I am reviewing).
-Parts are a little over 7.0mm in staff size, which is fine, but they are not balanced with regards to number of bars per system and staves per page.
+Parts are a little over 7.0mm in staff size, which is fine, but they are not balanced with regards to the number of bars per system and staves per page.

 Conclusion: The material for the critical notes seems well researched.
 However, as a performance edition, it's pretty much useless.
-I hope that this company take my review to heart and revises the editions that have the potential to be the best Vivaldi edition out there.
+I hope that this company takes my review to heart and revises the editions that have the potential to be the best Vivaldi edition out there.
 For now 3/10.

 Today, Bärenreiter markets itself as primarily an "urtext" publisher of public domain music, but they also publish quite a bit of contemporary works by composers like Matthias Pintscher and others.
 Bärenreiter seems to have a good relationship with Henle, their direct competitor in the "urtext" market, even publishing orchestra parts for Henle's complete Haydn edition.

 Every company has a slogan: "Bärenreiter Urtext: the last word in authentic text - the musicians' choice."
 This is where I take issue with Bärenreiter.
-You might say, "it's just a slogan."
+You might say, "It's just a slogan."
 But I believe that a slogan should honestly reflect reality.

 Bärenreiter's scholarship is hit or miss.
 They have some world-class scholars working for them as editors.
 Saying that these editors have the "last word" on any type of scholarship makes anyone who disagrees with their research look like a fool.
-I've seen this and experienced it myself by disagreeing with editions like Beethoven's symphonies and sonatas, Dvorak and Elgar's concertos.
+I've seen this and experienced it myself by disagreeing with editions like Beethoven's symphonies and sonatas, and Dvorak and Elgar's concertos.
 Bärenreiter's editors do not present an airtight case for any of their more "unconventional" choices.
 The musician should not be shamed into playing something because a famous editor says so.
 With much knowledge comes much responsibility.
 Stay humble!

 Bärenreiter recently published what they call "Cello Sonata No. 3" by Saint-Saëns.
 Their editor presents a very weak case for this work.
 I find it curious that Bärenreiter charges $25 for an incomplete work based on rejected sketches.
 How is this a "musician's choice?"
 The part is not even annotated with fingerings or bowings.
 A performance edition would be more of the "musician's choice."
 The editor doesn't even hide that he is fudging the evidence in the preface by taking Saint-Saëns's words out of context and changing some words to scotch tape his weak argument.

 My last issue with Bärenreiter is their engraving.
-In addition to wrong notes (which I've never seen fixed) and spelling errors, Barenreiter's engravers don't consider page turns for string players, and tend to cram too much music on page (see Debussy's Cello Sonata, second movement as one example of many).
+In addition to wrong notes (which I've never seen fixed) and spelling errors, Bärenreiter's engravers don't consider page turns for string players, and tend to cram too much music on the page (see Debussy's Cello Sonata, second movement as one example of many).
 In the case of "urtext" editions of chamber music by Dvorak and Smetana, they just take the old Supraphon editions and do a whiteout job on them like the International Music Company used to do.
-These editions still have many bad page turns and unintuitive multi-bar rest groupings.
+These editions still have many bad page-turns and unintuitive multi-bar rest groupings.
 Some of their Neue Bach Ausgabe vocal scores have very bad alignment issues.